 Healing and Hope for Survivors of Domestic Violence

-Child Saving Institute’s (CSI) Family Empowerment Program offers a research-based model to help enhance life after domestic violence for survivors.
+Child Saving Institute’s (CSI) Family Empowerment Program offers free support groups to survivors of domestic violence and their children during a 10-week session utilizing a research-based model to help enhance life after domestic violence.

 We proudly offer services to all members of our community who are survivors of interpersonal or intimate partner violence (IPV), regardless of age, race, material status or gender identity.
 We understand each family is individual and unique.
 We work to walk alongside those we serve to help find hope in the future and to heal from the past.

 CSI's Family Empowerment Program hosted a training in September 2021: Impact of Domestic Violence on Children with Dr. Sandra Graham-Bermann and parent survivors.